zwicker-group/py-pde/docs/paper/paper.md

 from the scipy package [@SciPy2020] and further additions are straightforward.
 Finally, the explicit Euler stepper provided by `py-pde` also supports stochastic differential equations in the Itô representation.
+The standard PDE classes support additive Gaussian white noise, but alternatives, including multiplicative noise, can be specified in user-defined classes.
-This feature allows users to quickly test the effect of noise onto their dynamical systems without in depth knowledge on the associated numerical implementation.
+This feature allows users to quickly test the effect of noise onto dynamical systems without in depth knowledge of the associated numerical implementation.

-Finally, the package provides many convenience methods that allow analyzing simulations on the fly, storing data persistently or visualizing the temporal evolution of quantities of interest.
+Finally, the package provides many convenience methods that allow analyzing simulations on the fly, storing data persistently, or visualizing the temporal evolution of quantities of interest.
-These features can be used even when not dealing with PDEs, for instance for visualizing results from vector calculus.
+These features might be helpful even when not dealing with PDEs.
+For instance, the result of applying differential operators on the discretized fields can be visualized directly.
 Here, the excellent integration of `matplotlib` [@matplotlib] into ipython jupyter notebooks [@ipython] allows for an efficient workflow.